packreg/packreg-registry/README.md

 [![bitHound Overall Score](https://www.bithound.io/github/packreg/packreg-registry/badges/score.svg)](https://www.bithound.io/github/packreg/packreg-registry)

-cookiejar rebuilds the Bower registry by using RethinkDB as main database and automatic replication to elasticsearch.
-Only relevant data is indexed and all actions on Rethink are mirrored to elastic.
-Adding elasticsearch to the stack makes search and analytics easier and more reliable.
-Cookiejar is built modular and allows different workers to provide the actual data, while providing an easy to use API, which clients can interact with.
+Packreg is a package-registry that combines packages of different package-managers like Bower and npm with statistics and an "immutable" API, which clients can easily interact with.
+It is built on RethinkDB and elasticsearch which are accessed through Netflix' Falcor and populated by different workers and analyzers that provide the actual metadata.

 ### Requirements
 rethink DB 2.2.2